hashicorp/terraform/website/source/docs/providers/gitlab/r/project.html.markdown

 The following additional attributes are exported:

+* `id` - Integer that uniquely identifies the project within the gitlab install.

 * `ssh_url_to_repo` - URL that can be provided to `git clone` to clone the repository via SSH.